Lambertseter Line: Planning

 The first plans to build a tramway along part of the route of the Lambertseter Line were launched by Ekebergbanen.
 They had opened the Ekeberg Line in 1917, which was supplemented with a branch, the 1.3 km Simensbråten Line, in 1931.
 Ekebergbanen proposed extending the branch along the route of the Lamberseter Line between Ryen and Brattlikollen.
 The terminus was planned at about Munkelia.
-The Ekeberg og Simensbråten lines were both light rails in their own exclusive right of way.
+The Ekeberg and Simensbråten lines were both light rails in their own exclusive right of way.
 However, the final section into the city center used street lines in mixed traffic along the Gamlebyen Line.
 Since 1919, there had been plans to connect the Ekeberg Line with the Holmenkollen Line on the west side of town via a tunnel.
 Along part of the stretch, this connection was planned elevated.
 Due to the German occupation of Norway from 1940 to 1945, all plans and construction of tramways were halted.

 Planning of the metro commenced in 1946.
 A committee was appointed, who quickly that a tramway would be insufficient to handle the necessary traffic.
 An overground system was ruled out because of the increased estimates in traffic and an underground route was instead pursued.
 This part of the line would need to handle a traffic of 20,000 passengers per hour.
 Following the 1948 merger of the municipalities of Oslo and Aker, it was decided that the Nordstrand area in the former Aker would be opened to large-scale residential construction.
 Preliminary work on the line planning concluded in 1949 and instead a permanent municipal agency was established, the Planning Office For the Suburban and Underground Lines, on 15 September 1949.
 Instrumental in the change of magnitude was the change of was a shift in the zoning planning.
 There was a large housing shortage in Oslo and the region was experiencing rapid population growth.
 The solution was to build a series of commuter towns in Aker, which would be the basis for the traffic on the metro.
 Plans for both a metro and new housing were substantiated in a 1950 municipal plan.